Beyond the Final Label: Exploiting the Untapped Potential of Classification Histories in Astronomical Light Curve Analysis: Conclusions and Future Directions

-The experiments presented here provide a preliminary application of the proposed Early-Stable Classification Metrics metrics; immediate follow-up work could apply them to different classifiers beyond ELAsTiCC as well as in experimental settings for testing and refining them as needed.
-A particularly promising direction could adapt these metrics as loss functions for classifier training, which could lead to classifiers directly optimized for early-stable classification.
-There is a need for additional research focused on model development and evaluation techniques centered on early-stable classification.
 Finally, since LSST is just now yielding its first observations, our work relies on high-fidelity synthetic data.
 The framework should also be validated on existing real observations from surveys such as the Zwicky Transient Facility (ZTF) Source Classification Project \citep{healy2024ztf}, and reevaluated once sufficient LSST data and classifications become available.

-\software{The Jupyter Notebook files and code for the proposed models in Section \ref{sec:methods} and model training are available at \url{https://github.com/grantzzhou/LSST_beyond_the_final_label} and the Zenodo repository \url{https://zenodo.org/records/18748762} \citep{zhou_2026_18748762}.
-The light curves data used for model training and evaluation is available at \url{https://zenodo.org/records/18748762}.
+\software{The Jupyter Notebook files and code for the proposed models in Section \ref{sec:methods} and model training are available at \url{https://github.com/grantzzhou/LSST_beyond_the_final_label} and the Zenodo repository \url{https://zenodo.org/records/20261776} \citep{zhou_2026_20261776}.
+The light curves data used for model training and evaluation is available at \url{https://zenodo.org/records/20261776}.
 All code is implemented in Python, with PyTorch used for building and training the model.}

 \begin{contribution} Z.Z.~led the analysis, writing, interpretation, and modeling of the paper.
 A.I.M.~and C.M.S.~propose and led the project, oversaw the project progress, and contributed to the analysis, interpretation, and writing.
 K.M.~led the ELAsTiCC data pre-processing and contributed to reviewing of the paper.
 G.C.V.~and C.H.~are the core developers of the alert brokers used in the project and contributed to reviewing of the paper.